grawert/bckspc-dooropen/README.md

 # Door Opener

-This web application is used to provide switching a door buzzer via web interface and authentication.
+This web application is used for switching a door buzzer via web interface (REST) with basic authentication.

 ## Requirements
     - Debian Linux